& Construction

 Today, smart buildings know where you live, what your schedule is, and even how much sugar you like in your coffee.
 As buildings and cities become smarter and more autonomous, the tools used to design, manage, and maintain them are, too.

-As the Internet of Things (IoT), artificial intelligence (AI), and cloud-computing technologies drive AEC’s digital transformation, digital twins are gaining traction.
+As the Internet of Things (IoT), artificial intelligence (AI), and cloud-computing technologies drive AECO’s digital transformation, digital twins are gaining traction.
 The tools are becoming more powerful, and designers and owners are starting to understand how they can optimize the built world.

 A digital twin is a digital representation of a physical asset or environment, such as a car, a bridge, or a building.
-Think of it less as a traditional 3D model and more as an information model.
+Think of it less as a traditional static 3D model and more as an always-changing information model.
 It’s a common data reference that’s created during a project-planning stage and spans every phase of an asset’s lifecycle, from design to manufacturing and construction to operation and maintenance—even to its future use or reuse.

 Unlike static data models, digital twins are dynamic, “living” entities that evolve in real time.
-They learn, update, and communicate with their physical counterparts by exchanging data throughout the asset’s lifecycle using AI, machine learning, and IoT technologies.
+They continuously record, learn, update, and communicate with their physical counterparts by exchanging data throughout the asset’s lifecycle using artificial intelligence (AI), machine learning, and Internet of Things (IoT) technologies.
 Armed with these dynamic simulations, users of these virtual twins can head off problems before they happen, explore new opportunities, and plan for the future.

 A digital twin asset could take the form of: